Nicetius: Correspondence and personal life

 Nicetius corresponded with ecclesiastical dignitaries of high rank in distant places.
 Letters are extant that were written to him by Abbot Florianus of Romain-Moûtier (Canton of Vaud, Switzerland), by Bishop Rufus of Octodurum (now Martigny, in the Canton of Valais, Switzerland), and by Archbishop Mappinius of Reims.
+He was an influential bishop in Gaul and attracted many clerics to Trier and Austrasia with the then young Venantius Fortunatus as his most famous clerical guest, writer and future bishop of Poitiers.
+Fortunatus' visit to Nicetius was his first major step in Gaul after he left the school of Ravenna.

 The general interests of the Church did not escape his watchful care.
 He wrote an urgent letter to Emperor Justinian of Constantinople in regard to the emperor's position in the controversies arising from Monophysitism.
 Another letter that has been preserved is to Chlodoswinda, wife of the Lombard King Alboin, in which he exhorts this princess to do everything possible to bring her husband over to the Catholic faith.

 In his personal life Nicetius was very ascetic and self-mortifying; he fasted frequently, and while the priests and clerics who lived with him were at their evening meal he would go, concealed by a hooded cloak, to pray in the churches of the city.
 He founded a school of his own for the training of the clergy.
 The best known of his pupils is the later Abbot of Limoges, Aredius, who was the authority of Gregory of Tours for the latter's biographical account of Nicetius.
 Gregory of Tours, wrote the oldest Nicetius Vita, and praised the fearless advocacy of the Bishop.